samanta2299/ansible-lab/README.md

 ```

 - nginx_node: is the alias of the Node we want to connect to via SSH using Ansible
 - ansible_host=192.168.56.251: specifies the IP address of the host-only network adapter of the target VM.
-Modify this address to match the actual IP of the VM "Nginx_Node", executing the followinf command from the terminal of the VM "NGINX_Node"
+Modify this address to match the actual IP of the VM "Nginx_Node", executing the following command from the terminal of the VM "NGINX_Node"
 ```bash
 ip -color a
 ```